Police News and Police Reports on the Police

 This story discusses suicide.
 If you or someone you know is having thoughts of suicide, please contact the Suicide & Crisis Lifeline at 988 or 1-800-273-TALK (8255)

-Spring Texas – An armed woman sat in a lawn chair in the middle of a busy Texas highway, sparking an hours-long standoff with law enforcement that caused traffic to stand still before she eventually surrendered.
+Spring – An armed woman sat in a lawn chair in the middle of a busy Texas highway, sparking an hours-long standoff with law enforcement that caused traffic to stand still before she eventually surrendered.

 Harris County Constable Precinct 4 deputies responded a report of an armed woman who was involved in a crash involving an 18-wheeler on I-45 South in Spring, Texas.
 The woman and the driver of the truck were unharmed in the incident.